musaubrian/env_lsp/README.md

 > [!NOTE]
 >
-> I should probably improve on this

-# caveats
-- It depends on the `.env` or `.env.local` to be at the root of the project, anywhere else and it won't work
+> It depends on the `.env` or `.env.local` to be at the root of the project, anywhere else and it won't work